scalblog/photopea/some-other-tools.md

 SVG:
 + SVGOMG https://jakearchibald.github.io/svgomg/<sub>optimize your SVG</sub><br/>
 + Turn your SVG files into a font of icons with Fontello http://fontello.com/ <sub>(tips : use it in a Private Navigation Tab to escape the previous selections of your icons and DON'T forget to ass fontello's config.json to your website.)</sub><br/>
++ To animate your own svg files : https://shapeshifter.design/<br/>

 <sub>2018</sub>